andero32/Tax-Collection-Macro/README.md

 Enter the total income when prompted.
 The macro will calculate and display the total tax owed based on the income entered.

-*Feel free to edit the code to fit your specific amounts / rates!*
+*Feel free to edit the code to fit your specific amounts / rates!!*

 ![image](https://user-images.githubusercontent.com/130467114/236020445-02e0970f-8f43-495d-a68a-5b8dac67820c.png)